-Permitted reserves at 2014 (tonnes) Annual apportionment (2005-2020) (tonnes) Landbank based on apportionment (years) Landbank based on consumption (years) Land-won sand & gravel 1,280,000 175,000 7.3 2.8 Crushed Rock 2,121,000 187,500 11.3 5.1
+Permitted reserves at 2016 (tonnes) Annual apportionment (2005-2020) (tonnes) Landbank based on apportionment (years) Landbank based on consumption (years) Land-won sand & gravel 1,280,000 175,000 7.3 6.6 Crushed Rock 1,894,615 187,500 10.1 2.4

-Table 16: Landbank for crushed rock and sand and gravel in the Tees Valley
+Table 19: Landbank for crushed rock and sand and gravel in the Tees Valley

-- 7.16 This table illustrates that there is a sub-regional landbank in the Tees Valley of more than 10 years for crushed rock and 7 years for sand and gravel, as is required by the NPPF, where the calculation is based on the annual apportionment for the Tees Valley.
-However, future annual consumption of aggregates within the Tees Valley is expected to be much higher than the apportionment and calculating the landbank based on this figure results in a 5.1year landbank for crushed rock and a 2.8 year landbank for sand and gravel.
-These figures are significantly below the 10 year and 7 year landbanks required by the NPPF. - 7.17 It should also be noted that permission for sand and gravel extraction at Stockton Quarry lapsed in July 2015, potentially resulting in no permitted reserves in the Tees Valley.
-A planning application (15/1860/VARY) has been submitted to extend the life of the quarry until July 2018 but is currently awaiting a decision.
+- 7.16 This table illustrates that there is a sub-regional landbank in the Tees Valley is slightly in excess of 10 years for crushed rock and more than 7 years for sand and gravel, as is required by the NPPF, where the calculation is based on the annual apportionment for the Tees Valley.
+However, future annual consumption of aggregates within the Tees Valley is expected to be much higher than the apportionment and calculating the landbank based on this figure results in a 2.4 year landbank for crushed rock and a 6.6 year landbank for sand and gravel.
+These figures are below the 10 year and marginally below the 7 year landbanks required by the NPPF. - 7.17 It should also be noted that permission for sand and gravel extraction at Stockton Quarry lapsed in July 2015, potentially resulting in no permitted reserves in the Tees Valley.
+A planning application (15/1860/VARY) had been submitted to extend the life of the quarry until July 2018 but is currently awaiting a decision.
 Should permission not be granted for the extension of operations at Stockton Quarry, there will be no permitted reserves or landbank for sand and gravel within the Tees Valley.